 - parts and repairs

 - disposal of used lubricants

 - annual depreciations.

-You can use CourseTracker to keep records of your machinery expenses as a component of your on-going strategic planning process.
 As a central component of your day-to-day course operations, machinery management will be a critical factor in determining your long term business success and ﬁnancial security.

 Examples of 'Optimising machinery' include: